 - Your child's health is a matter of importance to all of us.
 Parents will be contacted regarding: - 1.
 Any changes in their children's health - 2.
 Accidents - 3.
 Injuries - 4.
 Incidents - 5.
-At any time a child is too ill to remain in the group - Parents will be notified immediately of the above-mentioned health changes using contact information provided by parents. - If your child has contracted or been exposed to a communicable disease, the parent is required to notify the school of that disease and its symptoms so that we may inform parents.
-Children under a doctor's care may return to school when the doctor believes the child is well enough. - Any child, staff or volunteers that exhibit any of the following symptoms, we encourage you to stay at home: - 1.
+At any time a child is too ill to remain in the group - Parents will be notified immediately of the above mentioned health changes using contact information provided by parents. - A parent/guardian is responsible for transportation home of a sick child. - If your child has contracted or been exposed to a communicable disease, the parent is required to notify the school of that disease and its symptoms so that we may inform parents.
+Children under a doctor's care may return to school when the doctor believes the child is well enough. - · Any child, staff or volunteers that exhibit any of the following symptoms, we encourage you to stay at home: - 1.
 Fever (any temperature of 100 degrees or less if the child is not feeling well.
 The child, staff or volunteer should be 'fever free' for 24 hours before returning. - 2.
 Severe sore throat - 3.
 Runny nose that is thick, cloudy, green or yellow in discharge - 4.
 Earache until the cause is determined - 5.
 Severe chest cough - 6.
 If they have vomited in the last 12 hours - 7.
 Any draining sore until drainage stops or it can be properly treated/covered